 The Medieval Institute offers a Doctor of Philosophy degree in Medieval Studies.
-After two years of course work, students earn a Master of Medieval Studies (hereafter M.M.S.) degree.
+After two years of course work, and completion of examiniations in the third year, students earn a Master of Medieval Studies (hereafter M.M.S.) degree and are approved for further work towards the Ph.D.
 The Institute does not accept candidates for a terminal Master's degree.
 The programs of the Medieval Institute are rigorous and interdisciplinary, and make high demands in terms of language skills.
-Accordingly, the Doctor of Philosophy in Medieval Studies requires a further year of full-time study beyond the M.M.S., plus a dissertation.
-Each degree requires a specified number of credit hours, language exams, oral and/or written exams, proficiency in paleography, and research projects.
+The degree requires a specified number of credit hours, language exams, oral and/or written exams, proficiency in paleography, and research projects.